Serious Sam's Bogus Detour: Sales

 Serious Sam's Bogus Detour sold poorly and had not recouped its development costs by December 2017.
 The Bulgarian cracker Voksi, who was friendly with Crackshell and had tested the beta version of the game, approached the studio in March 2018 with the idea of creating a sanctioned build that could be pirated.
-This version was distributed through Voksi's forum, Revolt, and prepared with a note asking the player to buy the game to support the developers, though otherwise not obstructing the gameplay.
+This version was distributed through Voksi's forum, Revolt, and prepared with a note asking players to buy the game to support the developers, while otherwise not obstructing gameplay.